 Also congrats this summer to Rose.
-R, who has begun a new job in the paint department of Home Depot, North Haven.
+R, who has begun a job in the paint department of Home Depot, North Haven.
 This placement came about thanks to a partnership between Chapel Haven’s CareerAbility program and Kens Krew, Inc.

 The mission of Ken’s Krew Inc., a non-profit corporation, is to provide vocational training and job placement services to young adults with cognitive disabilities who are transitioning into the workforce.
 Ken’s Krew, through paid employment, provides the opportunity for individuals to become productive members of their community and employees of local retail stores, such as Home Depot.

 Rose will balance this position and her second job at Chapel Haven Schleifer Center.
 “It does not surprise me that Rose secured such an exceptional opportunity within Home Depot through our Ken’s Krew partnership,” Danielle said.
 “She is a hard worker and always willing to take on new challenges.
 Home Depot has found themselves a very reliable employee.”